How to Automate Content Creation with AI Without Losing the Human Touch

 - sometimes invent details

-That is why the final stage should always include a short human check.
+That is why the final stage should always include a human check.

 Look for: